Which Institutions Own Shares In Clear Channel Outdoor Holdings Inc. (CCO)?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-Clear Channel Outdoor Holdings Inc. (NYSE: CCO) is 10.30% higher on its value in year-to-date trading and has touched a low of $0.36 and a high of $2.54 in the current 52-week trading range.
+Clear Channel Outdoor Holdings Inc. (NYSE: CCO) is 11.52% higher on its value in year-to-date trading and has touched a low of $0.36 and a high of $2.26 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The CCO stock was last observed hovering at around $2.08 in the last trading session, with the day’s loss setting it -0.26% off its average median price target of $2.35 for the next 12 months.
-It is also 39.33% off the consensus price target high of $3.00 offered by 6 analysts, but current levels are -21.33% lower than the price target low of $1.50 for the same period.
+The CCO stock was last observed hovering at around $1.78 in the last trading session, with the day’s gains setting it 0.06% off its average median price target of $2.35 for the next 12 months.
+It is also 38.67% off the consensus price target high of $3.00 offered by 7 analysts, but current levels are -22.67% lower than the price target low of $1.50 for the same period.

 Clear Channel Outdoor Holdings Inc. (CCO) Analyst Forecasts

-Analyst recommendations provided by FactSet shows that the consensus forecast for Clear Channel Outdoor Holdings Inc. (CCO) is a “Overweight”.
-6 analysts offering their recommendations for the stock have an average rating of 2.90, where 4 rate it as a Hold and 0 think it is a “Overweight”.
+Analyst recommendations provided by FactSet shows that the consensus forecast for Clear Channel Outdoor Holdings Inc. (CCO) is a “Hold”.
+7 analysts offering their recommendations for the stock have an average rating of 2.90, where 4 rate it as a Hold and 0 think it is a “Overweight”.
 2 of the analysts rate the stock as a “Buy”.
-0 analysts have rated the stock as a Sell or Underperform.
+1 analysts have rated the stock as a Sell or Underperform.

 Clear Channel Outdoor Holdings Inc. (CCO) Insider Activity